Frecciarossa 1000: Into service

 During June 2015, commercial services using the type commenced, having officially entered service for Expo 2015.
 According to Bombardier, following the first three months of service, Trenitalia had reported back to them that they had experienced the easiest introduction of a new train into service in their history with the type, and that it had attained all of its reliability targets.
 The number of services performed by the type have gradually expanded as further examples have been delivered from the assembly line; as of September 2016, a total of 36 trains were in revenue service.
 At one point, trains were reportedly leaving the factory at the rate of two per week.

 The introduction of the ETR 1000 shall enable Trenitalia to redeploy its existing ETR 500 high-speed trains onto other routes, such as Milan – Venice and the Adriatic coast.
-Early on, it was also declared by FS president Marcello Messori that the Frecciarossa 1000 had enabled Trenitalia to compete in the international high-speed market, and that it had been approved for operation in France, Germany, Spain, Austria, Switzerland, the Netherlands, and Belgium.
-On 28 October 2015, Trenitalia acknowledged that it was holding preliminary discussions between its suppliers and regulatory bodies regarding its interest in the prospective launch of an open access high speed service between Paris and Brussels; Pietro Diamantini of FS Group's Passenger Division stated that it could be the first international corridor on which the ETR 1000 would be deployed.
+Early on, it was also declared by FS president Marcello Messori that the Frecciarossa 1000 enables Trenitalia to compete in the international high-speed market, and that it would be approved for operation in France, Germany, Spain, Austria, Switzerland, the Netherlands, and Belgium.
+On 28 October 2015, Trenitalia acknowledged that it was holding preliminary discussions between its suppliers and regulatory bodies regarding its interest in the prospective launch of an open access high speed service between Paris and Brussels; Pietro Diamantini of FS Group's Passenger Division stated that it could be the first international corridor on which the ETR 1000-Frecciarossa would be deployed.

-On 26 November 2015, it was reported that one of the ETR 1000 eight-car sets reached 389 km/h during testing; however, under normal initial conditions, the trains will be limited to 300 km/h as this remains the maximum permitted speed on the Italian high-speed network.
+On 26 November 2015, it was reported that one of the ETR 1000-Frecciarossa eight-car sets reached 389 km/h during testing; however, under normal initial conditions, the trains will be limited to 300 km/h as this remains the maximum permitted speed on the Italian high-speed network.
 On 26 February 2016, a Frecciarossa 1000 reportedly attained a peak speed of 393.8 km/h while traversing the Torino-Milano high speed line.
 On 28 May 2018, the Italian Ministry of Infrastructure and Transport and the ANSF announced that no further tests will be carried out and the speed limit of 300 km/h will not be raised.

+After applying for French approval in 2019, Frecciarossa 1000 services between Paris and Milan began in December 2021.

 Spain

-In 2022, the Spanish railway company Iryo (owned by ILSA, Intermodalidad de Levante S.A.) began service, having ordered a fleet of twenty S 109 trainsets similar to the Italian units ETR 1000.
+In 2022, the Spanish railway company Iryo (owned by ILSA, Intermodalidad de Levante S.A.) began service, having ordered a fleet of twenty S 109 trainsets similar to the Italian units Frecciarossa 1000.
+However, unlike their Italian counterparts, the Iryo S 109 trainsets do not have any executive class seats.

 Incidents

-On 6 February 2020 unit number 21 was involved in a high-speed derailment at Livraga (Lodi), on the Milan-Bologna high-speed line, operating the first service of the day.
+On 6 February 2020, unit number 21 was involved in a high-speed derailment at Livraga (Lodi), on the Milan-Bologna high-speed line, operating the first service of the day.
 It caused the death of the two train drivers and the injury of 31 people.